SwiftGraphs/Grape/README.md

 let links = [(0, 1), (1, 2), (2, 3), (3, 0)]

-/// Create a 2D force composited with 4 primitive forces. let myForce = SealedForce2D {
+/// Create a 2D force composited with 4 primitive forces.
+/// "Seal" means you cannot add customed force here.
+/// If you want to add your own force, checkout `CompositedForce`. let myForce = SealedForce2D {
+    // Forces are namespaced under `Kinetics<Vector>`
+    // here we only use `Kinetics<SIMD2<Double>>`, i.e. `Kinetics2D`
     Kinetics2D.ManyBodyForce(strength: -30)
     Kinetics2D.LinkForce(
         stiffness: .weightedByDegree(k: { _, _ in 1.0 }),